All Episodes

 So, anyway, I just wanted to pass that along.

-Well, I don't know that well, they didn't say to me, Mr. Snerdley, that what they're going to do is leave it to me again.
+Well, I don't know that, well, they didn't say to me, Mr. Snerdley, that what they're going to do is leave it to me again.

 I don't know.

-Obama announced, by the way, this this big deal coming up on um tomorrow night.
+Obama announced, by the way, this big deal coming up on tomorrow night, he's going to announce his tax increases.

-That is the wrong way to talk about this, because what's gonna happen is that the Bush tax cuts are gonna be allowed to perspire in 2011, and that will move the current top marginal rate from 35 up to 39.6, effectively 40%, And this is on incomes over $250,000 a year.
+That is the wrong way to talk about this because what's going to happen is that the Bush tax cuts are going to be allowed to perspire in 2011.

-This is a massive in the midst of a recession tax increase on small business.
+This is a massive, in the midst of a recession, tax increase on small business.

 It is not a tax on the wealthy.